How can I help you?

 Positioning of panels

-The panels within the layout can be easily positioned or ordered using the row and col properties of the panels.
-Positioning of panels will be beneficial to represent the data in any desired order.
+Panels within the layout can be ordered using the row and col properties.
+Positioning panels is useful to present data in a desired order.

-The following sample demonstrates the positioning of panels within the dashboard layout using the row and column properties of the panels.
+The following sample demonstrates positioning panels within the Dashboard Layout using the row and column properties.

 <template>